DivyaJanaki/DivyaJanaki/README.md

 </div>
 -->

-- 🔭 Link to one of my projec(dummy): https://lavanyacrafts.netlify.app/
+- 🔭 Link to one of my project (dummy): https://lavanyacrafts.netlify.app/

 Languages and Tools: